Othryades/BUYME_laravel/readme.md

 ## Thanks

-School Management was possible thanks to other people's hard work.
+This Todo was possible thanks to other people's hard work.
 Thank you so much to the people who have built and share wonderful open source technology on which this project relies.

 ## License